anirbanbasu/dqa/README.md

 The DQA aka _difficult questions attempted_ project utilises large language model (LLM) agent(s) to perform _multi-hop question answering_ (MHQA).

-**Note that this repository is undergoing a complete overhaul of the [older, now obsolete, version of DQA](https://github.com/anirbanbasu/dqa-obsolete).
-The purpose of this overhaul is to standardise agent communication using the A2A protocol and to use the Dapr virtual actors to manage the backend logic.**
+_Note that this repository is undergoing a complete overhaul of the [older, now obsolete, version of DQA](https://github.com/anirbanbasu/dqa-obsolete).
+The purpose of this overhaul is to standardise agent communication using the A2A protocol and to use the Dapr virtual actors to manage the backend logic._

 ## Overview
-TBA
+DQA - Difficult Questions Attempted - is an agentic chatbot that attempts to answer non-trivial multi-hop questions using (large) language models (LLM) and tools available over the Model Context Protocol (MCP).
+The functionality of DQA is basic.
+As of late 2025, the functionality of DQA is available in most commercial chatbots.

+However, DQA is experimental with the emphasis on standardising agentic communication and managing backend functionality using Dapr-managed virtual actors.
+Although the instructions below explain the deployment of DQA on a single machine, it can be deployed and run on a Kubernetes cluster, with minimal modifications to the configuration.

 ## Installation